IceCreamMC/Gitbook/installation/installation.md

 # Installation

-**⚠️ WARNING** Please note that we're still in development and running IceCreamMC is a bad idea on a big server!
+[!
+WARNING] Please note that we're still in development and running IceCreamMC is a bad idea on a big server!

 ### Installing From Scratch On Pterodactyl/Jexacytl